nbhusare/jekyll-cayman-theme/_posts/2020-02-04-EMF-EPackage-And-ResourceFactory-Registry.markdown

 ## EMF Resource Factory and Resource Factory Registry

-When you call `ResourceSet#createResource(URI)`, the Resource Factory is consulted to create a new Resource instance.
+When you call `ResourceSet#createResource(URI)`, the Resource Factory is used for creating a new Resource instance.
 The scheme, protocol, or the file extension of the passed URI is used while selecting a partiular resource factory.
 It also decides the format in which the objects are to be persisted.
-For example, the default EMF Resource Factory `XMIResourceFactoryImpl` is used for creating `XMIResource` instances, and persist the object in the [XMI](https://www.omg.org/spec/XMI/About-XMI/) format.
+For example, the default EMF Resource Factory `XMIResourceFactoryImpl` is used for creating `XMIResource` resource instances, and persist the object in the [XMI](https://www.omg.org/spec/XMI/About-XMI/) format.

 A Resource factory can be registered either in Local (`ResourceSet#getResourceFactoryRegistry()`) or the Global (`Resource.Factory.Registry.INSTANCE`) registry.
 Similar to the EPackage registry, the requested factory is first checked in the local registry, and then the global registry.
 Calling `ResourceSet#createResource(URI)` returns a `null` value if the factory cannot be found in either of the above registries.
 The following code demonstrates the registration process